-The population of the city was recorded as having 9,919 residents in 2010.
-Those residents are served by the public school district of Highland Community Unit School District #5.
+The residents of Highland are served by the public school district of Highland Community Unit School District #5.
 The district has one High School (9th -12th) which is Highland High School, one upper elementary school (grades 5-6), one mid-elementary school (grades 3-4), two primary schools (early childhood - 2nd grade), and one middle school (7th and 8th grade).
 St Paul Catholic School which offers education for Pre-school to 8th grade, is also located in Highland Illinois.

 The City of Highland has an outdoor swimming pool, a Skate Park located in Glik Park, a twenty acre 18 Hole Disc Golf Course in Silver Lake Park that also features a fishing lake, boat ramps, archery range and 4.5 miles of nature trails, Korte Recreation Center that features an indoor swimming pool and Aquatic Slides and Play area, gymnasium with volleyball and Basketball courts, walking track, fitness area, game room, meeting and conference rooms.
 Highland has several other parks that feature additional amenities such as ball fields, playgrounds and picnic pavilions and tennis courts.